sourcery-ai-experiments/blog.nathanv.me/content/posts/python-type-hinting/index.md

 Once again, no errors.
 This also shows another interesting thing. `pyright` is smart enough to realize that code nested under `isinstance()` restricts the variable to be of that type.
-Without this intelligence, it would complain that in `for key, value in data.items():`, `data` could be a string and does not have a `.items()` method.
+Without this intelligence, it would complain that in the line `for key, value in data.items():`, `data` could be a string and does not have an `.items()` method.

 # Any

 Now let's say your function doesn't have different `print` statements based on the type of the variable, it can handle anything.
-This can convientenly be typed with `typing.Any`.
+This can conveniently be typed with `typing.Any`.

 ```python